The FME Server WebSocket Server allows fast, real-time communication with client web applications that execute on WebSocket-supported browsers.

 You can communicate with the WebSocket Server in the following ways:

-The FME Server Notification Service provides WebSocket support through the WebSocket Publisher and WebSocket Subscriber.
-Use the notification service for WebSocket communication that is low-volume, or when your application requires added flexibility.
+WebSocket support is provided through Automations (preferred) and Notification Service publishers and subscribers.
+Use Notification Mode for WebSocket communication that is low-volume, or when your application requires added flexibility.

-In this example, an FME workspace equipped with a WebSocketSender transformer sends a named WebSocket stream to a Notification Service topic.
-A WebSocket Subscriber receives the message stream from the topic and sends it to a WebSocket-supported client.
+In this example, an FME workspace equipped with a WebSocketSender transformer sends a named WebSocket stream to a FME Server Topic trigger.
+A WebSocket external action receives the message stream from the topic and sends it to a WebSocket-supported client.

 Message Streaming Mode